ErnieAtLYD/resume-tweaker/README.md

 pnpm dev
 ```

-5. Open the application in your browser: [http://localhost:3000](http://localhost:3000)
+5. Open the application in your browser at [http://localhost:3000](http://localhost:3000)

 ## Project Structure
 ```